better-lyrics/create-bl-theme/README.md

 ## Theme Development

-1. **Edit `style.css`** - Add your custom styles.
+1. **Edit `style.rics`** - Add your custom styles using RICS or plain CSS.
 Use browser DevTools to inspect Better Lyrics elements and find the right selectors.

 2. **Add screenshots** - Place at least one preview image in `images/`.
 Recommended size: 1280x720 (16:9 aspect ratio).